 Sure, hiring an experienced and professional digital marketing company is a good start.
 But as a business owner, it falls to you to identify & curate content that will bring in conversions in comparison to one that will leave you with an empty investment.

-So, to bring this entire matter a bit closer to you and save you hours and hours of research, we have prepared a guide in order to help to create the perfect landing page:
+So, to bring this entire matter a bit closer to you and save you hours and hours of research, our Melbourn-based digital marketing agency has prepared a guide in order to help to create the perfect landing page:

 Too many marketers today hold the opinion that design comes before content.
 Yes, it is important to attract customers with a well-designed landing page, but creating the perfect landing page requires more than that.
 Once you get the attention of online visitors, you have to offer them content that will intrigue them enough to remain on the website.
 To accomplish this, you will first need to explore your strategy and audience.